Azure/az-hop/docs/tutorials/quickstart.md

 1. Navigate back to the **Job Composer** page, and note that all jobs are now completed.
 1. Select one of the completed job, and in the right panel, under **Folder Contents** click on the **STDIN.o??** file to look at it's content.

 1. Navigate back to the **Azure CycleCloud for Azure HPC On-Demand Platform** portal and monitor the node status until it changes to terminating, which will result eventually in their deletion.
-This should be done after about 15 of idle time.
+This should be done after about 15 minutes of idle time.
 1. In the **Azure CycleCloud for Azure HPC On-Demand Platform** portal, on the **pbs1** page, select the **Scalesets** tab.
 1. Note that the scaleset hosting the cluster nodes persists but its size is set to **0**.

-### Task 4: Create jobs based on a non-default Azure HPC OnDemand Platform template
+### Task 4: Running Intel MPI PingPong jobs from the Job composer

 1. On the lab computer, in the browser window, switch back to the **Azure HPC On-Demand Platform** portal.
 1. Select the **Jobs** menu, and from the drop-down menu, select **Job Composer**.